umran/kurehun/README.md

 ### Installation and Usage

-Do the following after cloning into or downloading haveerucrawler
+Do the following after cloning into or downloading kurehun

 #### Install Package Dependencies